top of page

 Step 4: Apply stain.

-Most contractors will apply stain with an airless sprayer.
-This is much faster than using a roller or brush and provides an even finish.
-As mentioned in Step 3, you must be aware of overspray when using an airless sprayer.
+Most contractors apply stain using an airless sprayer.
+This method is significantly faster than using a roller or brush and provides a smooth, even finish.
+However, as mentioned in Step 3, it's important to be mindful of overspray when using an airless sprayer.

-To ensure proper application, each coat of stain should be applied evenly with the appropriate amount.
-If too much stain is applied at once, there is an increased risk of peeling or bubbling of stain.
-If using an airless sprayer users should back-brush stain after spraying to insure an even application.
+To ensure proper application, each coat of stain should be applied evenly and in the correct amount.
+Applying too much stain at once increases the risk of peeling or bubbling.
+When using an airless sprayer, it's recommended to back-brush the stain after spraying to ensure an even and consistent finish.
+Back brushing is done by using a good stain brush and evenly brushing the stain in the same direction as the grain of the wood.

 Oil Based vs. Water Based